Owner’s Representative

 Help evaluate development proposals or public-private partnership (P3) opportunities.

-Advise on procurement strategies (e.g., RFPs, selection of design/build teams).
+Advise on procurement strategies like RFPs and selection of design/build teams.

 Ensure compliance with municipal codes, zoning, and community objectives.